 “Ropeless” Solutions for Gear Setting and Retrieval

 In comparison to traditional designs, ropeless systems reduce the amount of line in the water.
-The main characteristic of ropeless gear is that there is no need for the rope that tethers pots to a buoy at the water’s surface.
-Now, that buoy and line are used to locate and haul (retrieve) the gear.
-We are helping fishermen test alternatives to the buoy and line, including pop-up buoys, inflatable lift bags, and buoyant spools:
+Traditional methods use a buoy and line that are used to locate and haul (retrieve) the gear.
+The main characteristic of ropeless gear is the removal of the rope that tethers pots to a buoy at the water’s surface.

-- Buoyant spool: Line wrapped around a buoyant spool is tethered to a weight on the bottom.
+Line wrapped around a buoyant spool is tethered to a weight on the bottom.
 When a signal is sent from the boat, the spool is released.
-As the spool ascends to the surface, the line unwinds from the spool, which rises to the surface where the fishing vessel can retrieve it, and the gear on the string.
+As the spool ascends to the surface, the line unwinds from the spool.
+It rises to the surface where the fishing vessel can retrieve it, and the gear on the string.

 Finding and Retrieving Ropeless Gear

 We’re working with our partners to develop a system that will allow all fishermen operating around a set of ropeless gear—which will not have surface buoys—to know it is there and avoid it.
-NOAA recently conducted a global technology search with NASA’s Center of Excellence for Collaborative Innovationand Yet2 to identify technologies that may be able to solve these challenges.
+One of many efforts to address this is a recently conducted global technology search with NASA’s Center of Excellence for Collaborative Innovation and Yet2.
+They are working to identify technologies that may be able to solve these challenges.
 The Yet2 report on their search concluded that:

 - Acoustic technology remains the most viable solution for underwater gear marking